odinuv/web/en/apv/articles/sql-join/index.md

 - an attendance must be assigned to one person.

 ## Selecting Data
-I assume, you now know how to [select data from a single table](todo).
+I assume, you now know how to [select data from a single table](/en/apv/walkthrough/database/#select).
 When joining multiple tables together, it is important to follow some good practices.
 First it is good practice to be explicit about column names and use dot notation to specify **fully qualified column names**.
 So instead of `SELECT description FROM ...` use `SELECT meeting.description FROM ...`, otherwise you will run into weird errors in case you join tables which happen to have same columns.

-Next, learn to spot when you need [aliases](todo).
-For example you need them when writing `SELECT meeting.description, relation.description FROM ... ` because in query *result*, the column name is never fully qualified - i.e. you will have two columns named `description`.
-Therefore use `SELECT meeting.description AS meeting_description, relation.description FROM ... `
-(or rename both columns to avoid confusion).

-Last but not least, avoid using `*`, at least in the SQL queries used in your application.
+Also, avoid using `*`, at least in the SQL queries used in your application.
 When you are requesting all columns from a table in application, you make:

 - the application inefficient (what if there is a column containing a person photograph?),